 Agape is committed to delivering excellent care to the underserved community.
 Currently, the Agape Clinic provides primary care, women’s, and dental services while expanding programming to support pediatric care and behavioral wellness.
 Through the enhancement of comprehensive healthcare services, Agape removes barriers to patient care and serves as an integrated medical home within the marginalized community.

 Agape’s patients benefit from strategic partnerships with Direct Relief, Americares, LabCorp, Sam’s Club, Community Does It, and Moncrief Cancer Initiative.
-Agape provides educational opportunities to students from Baylor School of Nursing, Texas A&M Schools of Medicine and Dentistry, UT Southwestern, SMU, UTD, UNT, UTA, TWU, etc. Agape is generously funded by numerous individuals, churches, and foundations.
+Agape provides educational opportunities to students from Baylor School of Nursing, Texas A&M Schools of Medicine and Dentistry, UT Southwestern, SMU, UTD, UNT, UTA, TWU, etc. Numerous individuals, churches, and foundations generously fund agape.
 Crystal Charity Ball recently named the Agape Clinic a 2022 recipient, initiating children’s medical care in East Dallas.
 Agape provides care to patients referred by CitySquare, Human Rights Initiative, Jubilee Park, Magdalen House, Redeemed Women, Genesis Women’s Shelter, Open Door Preschool, Wesley Rankin, Community Partners of Dallas, and Center for Survivors of Torture as well as self-referred patients and children referred by local schools.